SweetJV/BlazorGetElementByIdBug/README.md

 ## Additional minor problem

 When you launch the project, it says "An unhandled error has occurred".
-It doesn't seem to affect anything, but I'm curioud what's causing that.
+It doesn't seem to affect anything, but I'm curious what's causing that.